Hamas most wanted playing cards: Christian cowboy deck

 Following the October 7 attacks, a group of Christian Zionist cowboys who had come to volunteer on farms in Israel, and on settler farms in the occupied West Bank, designed and printed another deck of cards with Hamas personalities and distributed the cards to Israeli soldiers in southern Israel and Gaza.
 The cards were designed and printed by Be'eri Printers at Kibbutz Be'eri, one of the hardest hit kibbutzim during the October 7 attack.

-The deck was printed in Hebrew, English, and Arabic, and included two joker cards and 12 Hamas personalities, including Ismail Haniyeh, Yahya Sinwar, Abu Obaida, Mohammed Deif, Issa, al-Arouri, Mashal, Hamad, Sa'ad, Muhammad Sinwar.
+The deck was printed in Hebrew, English, and Arabic, and included two joker cards and 12 Hamas personalities, including Ismail Haniyeh, Yahya Sinwar, Abu Obaida, Mohammed Deif, Marwan Issa, Salah al-Arouri, Khaled Mashal, Fathi Hamad, Ra'ad Sa'ad, Muhammad Sinwar.
 The depictions in these cards, from the drawings of the subjects to how their names were written in Arabic, are intended to mock the Hamas leaders.
 For example, Yahya Sinwar is written as "Sinfar", a play on the Arabic word for mouse, الْفَأْر al-faʔr, and his picture depicts him as a mouse.